RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-auth0.md

     SAML assertion requires first and last name, which are not available in the default user profile.

-    > **Note**: Depending how the users are created, these can have different profiles, see: Sample User Profiles
+    > **Note**: Depending how they are created, users can have different profiles.
+See Sample User Profiles.

     {{<image filename="images/rc/saml/auth0_saml_1.png" alt="" >}}{{</image>}}